scmcgowen/MinecraftModDocumenation/docs/API/capture.md

 Take a note, that released entity or block will be placed at front of turtle.
 Also, block can be placed only on empty space

-> [!danger]
+!!! danger
-> Due to ComputerCraft limitations stored entity will be lost if you unequip turtle upgrade.
+    Due to ComputerCraft limitations stored entity will be lost if you unequip turtle upgrade.

 | Function                                              | Returns | Description                                                    |
 |-------------------------------------------------------|---------|----------------------------------------------------------------|